Waste and Recycling

 Other Recycling Options

 - Need to get rid of appliances or electronics?
 The City of Fridley hosts 2-3 Drop-off Days annually.
-The dates for 2015 are Saturdays, May 2, July 25 and October 3.

 - Learn about getting rid of fluorescent bulbs or household hazardous waste like paint and chemicals at the Anoka County website.